Interest-Only Mortgage Repayment Vehicles Explained

 Savings account or cash ISA

-Using some type of cash or Individual Savings Account (ISA) was more common in the past.
-But, the majority of lenders will no longer accept this as a suitable sole repayment vehicle.
-You could look into investing cash elsewhere to better utilise your long-term savings.
+Using some type of cash or an Individual Savings Account (ISA) was more common in the past.
+However, the majority of lenders will no longer accept this as a suitable sole repayment vehicle.
+You could look into investing cash elsewhere to better utilize your long-term savings.

 Endowment policy

-This was a more popular choice previously, but many borrowers were finding that the returns generated were not substantial enough to cover the remaining debt.
-However, there are some lenders who will still consider this option if you can prove realistic growth rates that would make paying the rest of the loan achievable.
+This was a more popular choice previously, but many borrowers found that the returns generated were not substantial enough to cover the remaining debt.
+However, some lenders will still consider this option if you can prove realistic growth rates that would make paying the rest of the loan achievable.

-You can read more about paying off an interest-only mortgage with an endowment policy in our guide.
+In our guide, you can read more about paying off an interest-only mortgage with an endowment policy.

 How a broker can help choose the right repayment plan

-Choosing the right repayment vehicle for an interest-only mortgage can feel like a tough task to get your head around.
+Choosing the right repayment vehicle for an interest-only mortgage can feel like a challenging task to get your head around.
 Your options may be limited by what assets you have access to.
-So, it’s important that you deal with the lenders who are going to be most accommodating to your financial circumstances.
+So, it would help if you dealt with the lenders most accommodating to your financial circumstances.

 Using an expert broker means that they’ll be able to introduce you to the most suitable lenders from day one.
 Not only this, but their existing relationships and industry knowledge will allow them to find you the best interest-only rate for the particular repayment strategy you have at your disposal.

-If you want to speak with a skilled advisor, just make an enquiry.
-We’ll introduce you to an interest-only mortgage specialist and set up a free, no obligation chat today.
+If you want to speak with a skilled advisor, enquire.
+We’ll introduce you to an interest-only mortgage specialist and set up a no-obligation chat today.

 Can you get an interest-only mortgage without a repayment vehicle?

-Unfortunately not.
-It would be extremely difficult, if not impossible, to find a lender willing to offer an interest-only mortgage without a suitable strategy for paying back the loan.
+Unfortunately, no. It would be extremely difficult, if not impossible, to find a lender willing to offer an interest-only mortgage without a suitable strategy for paying back the loan.
 The only exception might be a buy-to-let (BTL) mortgage or a commercial mortgage.
-Because they are viewed as investments, they’re treated and assessed differently to a residential mortgage and repayment of the loan usually comes from the sale of the property.
+Because they are viewed as investments, they’re treated and assessed differently from a residential mortgage, and repayment of the loan usually comes from the sale of the property.

 What to do if you can’t pay off your interest-only mortgage

-Sometimes things don’t go completely to plan.
-If something unexpected happens and you’re struggling to pay back your loan, you’ll still have options.
+Sometimes, things don’t go entirely to plan.
+If something unexpected happens and you struggle to repay your loan, you’ll still have options.
 There are two main scenarios that you might experience.

 The first scenario is that your repayment vehicle may stray off track.
 The second is that you need to transition from an interest-only mortgage entirely.
 Let’s take a quick look at both situations: